A story about a trip to east-Spitsbergen, Svalbard

 The following days we are out on the sea ice, in valleys near by and up in the mountains.
 We see more Polar Bears, pure white Arctic Foxes, Dwarf Reindeer and Ptarmigans.
 Good weather was typical those days.
 The landscape here is fantastic, it is like a dream, a big white dream with the feeling of unreality.
 I think that I will have no chance to recover this special feeling about the winter landscape here when I am back home in town again.

 April 12th.
 We decide to travel far north today.
 Olav V Land inhabits one of Svalbard`s biggest glaciers, or may be it is more correct to name it inland ice.
-The southern part of this inland ice is called Negribreen, its huge front ends direct into the sea.
+The southern part of this inland ice is called Negribreen, its huge glacier front ends direct into the sea.
 But now in winter nothing moves, and it is not dangerous to go under the huge ice walls.
 The most common animal to see here is in fact Polar Bears, we see close to 10 bears that day.
-Sitting on my snow machine I once had 5 Polar Bears around me, one of them came so close as a short meter from me and was near to smell on my streched out hand.
+Sitting on my snow machine I once had 5 Polar Bears around me, one of them came so close as a short meter from me and was near to smell on my stretched out hand.
 Yes, I know it was very stupid, but extremely tempting, -so tempting that I had to do it.
-Well, my hart was of course on higher speed than natural, and I was ready to speed up my snow machine in a fraction of a second.
+Well, my pulse was of course higher than natural, and I was ready to speed up my snow machine in a fraction of a second.
 Normally it is easy to see if a Polar Bear is aggressive or wants to scare someone away.
 Some of the signs are blowing in their nose, and clacking with the teeth.
 If there are enough prey for them (seals), as here, and they are not extremely hungry, and they do not feel pressed up in any “corner” and need to defend themselves, – near all of them are only curious, especially the young Polar Bears.
 But it is the aggressive & hungry one that harm or kill a human, and the problem is that they do not tell what their intention is when closing up to a person.

 Fresh blood show that a Polar Bear recently have killed a Ringed Seal on the snow covered sea ice.